- COVID-19 and endometriosis information hub

 How long does a period last?

 A ‘normal period’ lasts anywhere from a couple of days to a week.
-Every girl will bleed different amounts.
+Everyone will bleed different amounts.
 During the heaviest part of your period, you will probably need to change your tampon or towel every 3 to 4 hours.

 Are my periods normal?

-Most girls get told that their periods will calm down in a couple of years as hormone levels become more settled.
-That’s right... for most girls.
-But some girls’ periods won’t settle down.
+Most get told that their periods will calm down in a couple of years as hormone levels become more settled.
+That’s right... for most.
+But for some periods won’t settle down.
 If they don’t and you have other problems such as leg or back pain, very heavy periods and/or pain when going to the toilet, go back to your doctor, or speak to your nurse.

 To learn more about periods, how to cope with cope with painful periods and when you should see a doctor, click below to download our information pack